verrazzano/docs/content/en/docs/networking/security/net-security.md

 A service mesh is an infrastructure layer that provides certain capabilities like security, observability, load balancing, etc. for services.
 Istio defines a service mesh here [Istio Service Mesh](https://istio.io/latest/about/service-mesh/).
-There are two requirements for a service to be in the mesh.
-First, Istio needs to know discover the service which it can easily do for Kubernetes services.
-Second, there is an Envoy proxy in front of the service intercepting inbound and outbound network traffic for that service.
+Services in the mesh have an Envoy proxy in front of the their pods, intercepting inbound and outbound network traffic for that service.
 In Kubernetes, that proxy happens to be a sidecar running in the each pod used by the service.
 There are various ways to put a service in the mesh, Verrazzano uses the namespace label, `istio-injection: enabled`, to designate that all pods in a given namespace are in mesh.
 When a pod is